-Ballast Tanks (216)
+Ballast Tanks

-The tank increases the wake for trick skiing, making your Nautique the most versatile watersports tow package in the world.
+The tanks increase the wake for wake boarding, making your Nautique the most versatile watersports tow package in the world.

 Ballast Tank Control Switches

 Press the button for the ballast tank you choose to fill or drain.

 To fill: Press and release quickly; the LED will illuminate and the pump will begin to fill the tank.
 Press the button again to stop the pump.
 Use the tank gauge to measure the level of water in the tank.